isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **f.
 Responsibility to the Public in Data-Sharing for Research**

+Responsible data sharing can lead to research that benefits individuals, communities, and society.
+The challenge is in ensuring that data sharing for research is conducted ethically, equitably, and with proper respect for privacy.
+One important consideration is how benefits of biomedical research can be shared with participants whose data is used.

 **g.
 Ethical Considerations and Issues Specific to AI**

 **How to participate**